South Bank: Cultural aspects

 The South Bank is a significant arts and entertainment district.
 The Southbank Centre comprises the Royal Festival Hall, the Queen Elizabeth Hall and The Hayward Gallery.
 The Royal National Theatre, the London IMAX super cinema and BFI Southbank adjoin to the east, but are not strictly part of the centre.

+Polish-British visual chronicler and artist Feliks Topolski was provided a studio under one of the arches of Hungerford Bridge in 1951, where he worked consistently until his death in 1989.
+Topolski was commissioned to produce a 60ft by 20ft mural under the arch over Belvedere Road for the Festival of Britain, unknowingly painting only two arches up from his eventual studio.[6]
+Offered to him by David Eccles, it was not until 1953 and Queen Elizabeth II's coronation, when the windows from the dismantled annex to Westminster Abbey were repurposed to fit Topolski's studio.
+Over the years the studio became a central feature of the South Bank, hosting countless people at his 'Open Studio' Fridays from 3pm, with an open door to whosever wished to pop their head in.
+Now the Studio functions as an archive and exhibition space operated by Topolski Memoir, the charity set up to preserve the artist's legacy.

+Topolski was provided with three further arches in 1975 by the Greater London Council (GLC), where he painted his epic 600ft long, 12-20ft high 'Memoir of the Century'.
+Telling his broad-ranging experience of the 20th century, Topolski painted the work from 1975 until his death, writing that he hoped to die working on it, with a brush in his hand.
+It remained open until 2006 in its original state, working with students, but, due to its poor condition, underwent a £3,000,000 conservation and renovation program, funded by the Heritage Lottery Fund, private donations and several other grant bodies, and raised by the artist's son, Daniel Topolski.
+Reopened by the Duke of Edinburgh in 2009, the Memoir only ran for a year due to commercial pressures and was converted into the Bar Topolski, where some of Topolski's work can still be seen.

+Buskers and street performers perform music, dance, and entertainment at various designated locations along the South Bank, under a licensing system that requires prospective performers to audition and provide a risk assessment and proof of insurance.

-County Hall is non-administrative and has been converted into The London Marriott Hotel County Hall, Sea Life London Aquarium and the London Dungeon.
+County Hall was converted into The London Marriott Hotel County Hall, Sea Life London Aquarium and the London Dungeon.

-The OXO Tower Wharf is towards the eastern end of South Bank, and houses Gallery@Oxo, shops and boutiques, and the OXO Tower Restaurant run by Harvey Nichols.
+The OXO Tower Wharf at the eastern end of South Bank, houses Gallery@Oxo, shops and boutiques, and the OXO Tower Restaurant run by Harvey Nichols.

-Gabriel's Wharf is a redeveloped wharf on the South Bank, located at 56 Upper Ground, London.
-It has been converted into a shopping area.
-Nearby places include the Oxo Tower and Bernie Spain Gardens.
+Gabriel's Wharf is a redeveloped wharf on the South Bank, which has been converted into a shopping area.

 The London Studios, the former home of ITV faces the Thames and Rambert Dance Company have their new studios on Upper Ground.
-The Old Vic and Young Vic theatres are also nearby.
+The Old Vic and Young Vic theatres are nearby.

 The Florence Nightingale Museum to nursing, medicine and the Crimean War adjoins the 'district'.